 Taking advantage of the long weekend because of the Republic Day holiday on Thursday in India, we visited Keoladeo National Park, the famous bird sanctuary at Bharatpur.
-Let me say at the outset that H and I are no bird watchers but we are ready to travel at the drop of a hat or even a pin.
+Let me say at the outset that Seshadri and I are no bird watchers but we are ready to travel at the drop of a hat or even a pin.
 And four days are more than enough to go to Bharatpur and come back from New Delhi.
 The park was also recommended strongly by Lily.

 We took Mewar express from Hazrat Nizamudin railway station at 7.50 pm and reached Bharatpur around 11.00 pm.
 A tempo guy said he would take us to a hotel.
-Most of the hotles are streatched along half a kilometer area near the bird sanctuary but at 11 in night the gates of the guesthouses were locked and no one answered the call bells.
+Most of the hotels are located along half a kilometer area near the bird sanctuary but at 11 in night the gates of the guesthouses were locked and no one answered the call bells.
 After many failed attempts, we finally managed to wake up the owner of the Falcon Guesthouse (it is highly recommended for budget stay by the excellent guys at the Indiamike.com forum and I agree with them).
 It was past midnight by now.
 The owner told us that the rent was Rupees 400.
 We gladly took the room and crashed.

 Here, I can tell you another story.
 These are two different pythons.
 To see if the python was sun bathing, our boatman got out of the boat after pulling it across the bank at one point.
 The water is quite shallow in the wetland, at the most six feet deep and the boatman was using a long bamboo stick to guide the boat.
 There were five of us in the boat, waiting for his report.
 Meanwhile, the guide (hired by another group sharing the boat ride with us) tried to get out and managed to push the boat midstream.
 We all were laughing and wondering how the boatman will get the boat to the shore again?
 Well, he threw the bamboo to the guide and told him to push it at one side and a little while later at the other, and we were near the bank again, it was that simple.
 He then told us that a python was sunbathing indeed.
-That is how I got the first picture.

 The second python was sunbathing near the canteen next to the Keoladeo (Shiva) Temple and was surrounded by a host of people.
 It was even easier to click the second python.